 Artist statement :

-"My work is none other than an effort to transport the viewer - and myself during the process - into another world of fairy tales, lyrical esthetics and horror.
-To convey a childlike wonder, and terror when facing with the world of grown ups.
+"My work is none other than an effort to transport the viewer - and myself during the creative process - into another world of fairy tales, lyrical esthetics and horror.
+To convey a childlike wonder, and terror in order to try and make sense of the world of grown ups.
 To reconnect with my South-Eastern Hungarian heritage, filter that through my experiences and reflect it back upon the viewer.
-Even though some of my subjects are disturbing some dreamy romanticism is also at present, that prevents the viewer to look away.
-No matter how dark my subject is, with my use of composition and rich details I invite the viewer to see the beauty of these (sometimes) terrifying circumstances.
-To me creation is not a conscious choice, but it is who I'm.
-This is the ship that sails through the ocean of life and I can only hope to have others join me on this journey."
+Even though some might call my subjects somewhat disturbing, a dreamy lyricism is also at present, that - hopefully - entices the viewer further in.
+No matter how dark my subject is, my goal is to invite the viewer to see the beauty of these (sometimes) terrifying circumstances.
+To me creating is not a conscious choice, but it is who I'm.
+This is the ship I sail through the ocean of life with and I can only hope to have others join me on this journey."